Welcome to our epic formal living room design gallery.

 Rustic – Rustic designs vary quite a bit.
 They’re eclectic and emphasize natural materials.
 Furniture and accents in rustic living rooms are homespun, timeworn, handcrafted, distressed, and natural.
 Architectural features include wooden beams and columns, as well as a large stone fireplace.

-Mediterranean – Mediterranean style living rooms consist of a few different styles; southwestern, moroccan, tuscan, Spanish, and Italian villa.
+Mediterranean – Mediterranean style living rooms consist of a few different styles; southwestern, Moroccan, Tuscan, Spanish, and Italian villa.
 Warm, earthy, and rich textures are common, with wrought iron, patterned tile work, arched windows, and rustic wooden beams.

-Country – like Mediterranean, country is a varied style, consisting of French country, English country, and American country.
+Country – like the Mediterranean, the country is a varied style, consisting of French country, English country, and American country.
 A country style home is humble and homey, with an emphasis on handmade furnishings and textiles.
 Soft, cheerful colors, mixed with plenty of white, will get you well on your way to a country living room.
 Tableware and pottery are popular accent items.

 Asian – Asian design takes cues from Japanese, Chinese, Korean, Thai, Vietnamese, and many other Eastern cultures, and can vary widely.
 Look for lacquered boxes, tatami mats, futons, or shoji screens for a Japanese aesthetic, or choose red lacquer and paper lanterns to lean more towards Chinese style.